annmarie520/Kericho-EWS/README.md

 Monthly malaria incidence in Kericho, Kenya between January 1965 and November 2002 is given by kericho.csv

 The table below gives variable names by the methods used to generate all sixteen intermediate data files (testing parameters by correlation coefficient used).
-The nine files used to generate figures are available in this repository and the seven remaining files are available upon request due to storage limitations.
+Five intermediate files (cors_rf, cors_rf_spearman, cors_sa, cors_sa_spearman, and cors_tw) are excluded from this repository due to storage limitations and are available upon request.

 |                                                                                                                  | <br>Correlation coefficient:<br>Kendall's τ | <br>Correlation Coefficient:<br>Spearman's ρ       |
 |------------------------------------------------------------------------------------------------------------------|----------------------------------------------|----------------------------------------------------|